ballista-compute/ballista/examples/parallel-aggregate-rs/README.md

 # Ballista Example: Parallel Aggregate Query in Rust

+*NOTE: this is a work-in-progress and is not functional yet*

 This example shows how to manually create a Ballista cluster of Rust executors and run an aggregate query in parallel across those executors.

 ## Prerequisites